 Composition in Landscape Photography: The Essential Guide

 Photography is an art and as such composing an image is a matter of personal taste.
 There are many ways of using composition in landscape photography, and to help keep us on track there are a number of different “rules” that can be applied in most situations.
-These rules are a starting point, giving us a foundation on which we will eventually build our own interpretation and style of composition.
+These landscape composition rules are a starting point, giving us a foundation on which we will eventually build our own interpretation and style.

 Composition Rules in Landscape Photography